umbraco/Umbraco-CMS/README.md

 **More than 177,000 sites trust Umbraco**

 For the first time on the Microsoft platform a free user and developer friendly CMS that makes it quick and easy to create websites - or a breeze to build complex web applications.
-Umbraco has award-winning integration capabilities and supports your ASP.NET User and Custom Controls out of the box.
+Umbraco has award-winning integration capabilities and supports ASP.NET MVC or Web Forms, including User and Custom Controls, out of the box.
 It's a developers dream and your users will love it too.

 Used by more than 177,000 active websites including [http://daviscup.com](http://daviscup.com), [http://heinz.com](http://heinz.com), [http://peugeot.com](http://peugeot.com), [http://www.hersheys.com/](http://www.hersheys.com/) and **The Official ASP.NET and IIS.NET website from Microsoft** ([http://asp.net](http://asp.net) / [http://iis.net](http://iis.net)) you can be sure that the technology is proven, stable and scales.